osohq/oso/docs/content/ruby/guides/data_filtering_next/index.md

 title: "Filter Data (Preview)"
 weight: 1
 showContentForAnyLanguage: true
+no_nav: true
 ---

-# New Data Filtering for Ruby
+# Filter API for Ruby

 This article is about the new data filtering configuration API preview in the Ruby library.
 For other languages, or for general information about data